 By December 1, 2003, RTOs shall begin offering all RTO services.

 While the foregoing timeline is just an example, establishing these types of deadlines will provide the entire industry, as well as the investment community, with a clear understanding of how and when RTO development is to begin and end.
-This information is critical to allow a seamless transition from the current system of reserving and scheduling transmission on each company's OASIS site to the RTO sites and markets. show createdreduce
+This information is critical to allow a seamless transition from the current system of reserving and scheduling transmission on each company's OASIS site to the RTO sites and markets.
+Moreover, the current power markets include a certain amount of risk premiums based on the uncertainty of if, when, and how RTOs will be created.
+Certainty of a Commission-established timetable will significantly reduce this type of risk.

-With regard to the Commission’s original concept of a “Day One” start date for certain RTO functions (such as a balancing market) and a “Day Two” start date for other RTO functions (a congestion management system), EPMI urges the Commission to abolish this scheme and require that all services deemed essential RTO services be provided by the RTO on “Day One” of RTO startup. creation of power sOnly those services that are not considered essential should be left for a later date.
+With regard to the Commission’s original concept of a “Day One” start date for certain RTO functions (such as a balancing market) and a “Day Two” start date for other RTO functions (a congestion management system), EPMI urges the Commission to abolish this scheme and require that all services deemed essential RTO services be provided by the RTO on “Day One” of RTO startup.
+Time should not be spent on interim procedures that do not ultimately benefit the creation of robust wholesale power markets.
+Only those services that are not considered essential should be left for a later date.

 III.